jprjr/travis-tools/README.md

 # travis-tools

-Just some tools I've written for running jobs no CI systems like Travis, Shippable, etc.
+Just some tools I've written for running jobs on CI systems like Travis, Shippable, etc.

 ## runlog